aristanetworks/atd-public/labguides/source/media-IP.Intro.rst

       If all the IP address and routing settings have been completed correctly, then you should have reachability

-4. During the lab you can use the different commands to verify connectivity and behaviour:
+4. During the lab you can use the different commands to verify connectivity and behaviour for validation and troubleshooting purposes:

   - show ip route
   - show ip arp